GeorgWimmer/EB-Segmentation-Mask2Former/README.md

     Param['LABEL_NAMES']= ['Background,qual,creme', 'Unaffected', '(Re-)Epithelialized', 'Blister', 'Crust', 'Erosions', 'Tumor'] #Names of the different classes that are to be segmented <br>
     mean_dice, mean_Dice_per_class, mean_iou, mean_IOU_per_class = EB_mask2former.EB_seg(Param) <br>

-  5) Use additional parameters as described in the code (EB_seg in EB_mask2former)
-  6) In our paper, we evaluated the Mask2Former with a bigger input size than used for training.
-This distinctly increased the results and the gpu memory requirements for evaluation are smaller than for training.
+  6) In our paper, we evaluated the Mask2Former with a bigger input size (sliding window inference with bigger patch size) than used for training.
+This  increased the results and the gpu memory requirements for evaluation are smaller than for training.
 In this case, use the same code as for training and evaluation, but add the follwing parameters: <br>
          Param['eval_only']=True <br>
          Param['NET_DIR'] = 'path to the trained models' <br>
          Param['INPUT_SIZE'] = (2048, 2048) #e.g. increase the default input size by factor 2 <br>